 This disorder usually accompanies another genetic disorder, particularly cystinosis.
-Cystinosis is an inherited (autosomal recessive) metabolic disorder in which cystine accumulates within cells and tissues (and is not excreted to excess in the urine as occurs in cystinuria—see Cystinuria).
+Cystinosis is an inherited (autosomal recessive) metabolic disorder in which cystine accumulates within cells and tissues (and is not excreted to excess in the urine as occurs in cystinuria Cystinuria Cystinuria is an inherited defect of the renal tubules in which reabsorption of cystine (the homodimer of the amino acid cysteine) is impaired, urinary excretion is increased, and cystine stones... read more ).
 Besides renal tubular dysfunction, other complications of cystinosis include eye disorders, hepatomegaly, hypothyroidism, and other manifestations.

 In hereditary Fanconi syndrome, the chief clinical features—proximal tubular acidosis, hypophosphatemic rickets, hypokalemia, polyuria, and polydipsia—usually appear in infancy.

 When Fanconi syndrome occurs because of cystinosis, failure to thrive and growth retardation are common.
 The retinas show patchy depigmentation.
-Interstitial nephritis develops, leading to progressive renal failure that may be fatal before adolescence.
+Interstitial nephritis Tubulointerstitial Nephritis Tubulointerstitial nephritis is primary injury to renal tubules and interstitium resulting in decreased renal function.
+The acute form is most often due to allergic drug reactions or to infections... read more develops, leading to progressive renal failure that may be fatal before adolescence.

-In acquired Fanconi syndrome, adults present with the laboratory abnormalities of renal tubular acidosis (proximal type 2), hypophosphatemia, and hypokalemia.
+In acquired Fanconi syndrome, adults present with the laboratory abnormalities of renal tubular acidosis (proximal type 2—see table Some Features of Different Types of Renal Tubular Acidosis ), hypophosphatemia, and hypokalemia.
 They may present with symptoms of bone disease (osteomalacia) and muscle weakness.

-Multiple defects impair proximal tubular reabsorption of glucose, phosphate, amino acids, HCO 3 , uric acid, water, K, and Na.
+Multiple defects impair proximal tubular reabsorption of glucose, phosphate, amino acids, bicarbonate, uric acid, water, potassium, and sodium.

 Fanconi syndrome is usually caused by a drug or accompanies another genetic disorder.